adrianhacker-pdx/MKR-holder-DAI-gest/2020/Week 13 2020 (March 26).md

 ## Monetary Policy actions and their implications on MakerDAO

 The last couple of weeks have heard this sentiment on more than one occasion:  Do we know how monetary policy actions have truly affected other parameters of the ecosystem?
 What systems are in place to record and analyze data that is a result of monetary policy?
 It has not been a formal agenda subject, but concern and questions are coming up seeking to understand what  we really understand and how we're reaching conclusions that are consistent and correct.
-There is agreement of the need to further explore this issue, however, it has thus far been tabled in favor of more pressing issues or people's time.  :)
+There is agreement of the need to further explore this issue, however, it has thus far been tabled in favor of more pressing issues.

 ## [Governance Initiative: DeFi Consortium on Emergency Shutdown Criterion]( https://forum.makerdao.com/t/governance-initiative-defi-consortium-on-emergency-shutdown-criterion/1829)

 Now forming: a small but well represented consortium of MakerDAO platform and outer ecosystem stake holders to develop formal guidance and framework for using the system Emergency Shutdown.
 Check out details in the forum thread, ask questions, or cast your hat in for consideration in being a participant.
-WANTED: IF YOU KNOW ANYONE PLEASE PASS ALONG THIS COMMITTEE FORMATION:  Seeking outer edge high-stake ecosystem stake holders.
-This includes representatives of DEX and Dapps based around the DAI-conomy.
+WANTED: IF YOU KNOW ANYONE PLEASE PASS ALONG THIS COMMITTEE FORMATION:  Seeking third-party ecosystem stake holders.
+This includes representatives of DEX and Dapps based around Dai or Dai variants.
 Emergency Shutdown affects any and all Dai holders or variant integration's in serious ways.
-Participation from outer ecosystem operational teams is needed and highly appreciated.
+Participation from some third-party operational teams is sought and highly appreciated.

 ## SCD shutdown is still out in the future some months, but beginning to take formal shape in Governance